TiraVerse (TVRS) One Day Trading Volume Tops $1.06

-TiraVerse (TVRS) traded down 0.1% against the US dollar during the 1 day period ending at 9:00 AM E.T. on October 16th.
-One TiraVerse token can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
-During the last seven days, TiraVerse has traded up 11% against the US dollar.
-TiraVerse has a market cap of $998,396.29 and $1.06 worth of TiraVerse was traded on exchanges in the last day.
+TiraVerse (TVRS) traded up 0% against the US dollar during the 1-day period ending at 9:00 AM ET on October 18th.
+In the last seven days, TiraVerse has traded up 11% against the US dollar.
+One TiraVerse token can currently be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+TiraVerse has a total market cap of $998,576.26 and approximately $1.06 worth of TiraVerse was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.